 top of page

-I have not forgotten how little I understood of the publishing world when I started writing.
-In fact, I remember not even knowing those little things like what does “WIP” or “HEA” mean.
-Acronyms I saw constantly flitted about on various writing sites.
-Neither have I forgotten my struggle with the proper placement for my first completed novel as far as genre, even though I was an avid reader.
+I have not forgotten how little I understood the publishing world when I started writing.
+In fact, I remember not even knowing those little things like what “WIP” or “HEA” mean, acronyms I saw constantly flitting about on various writing sites.
+Neither have I forgotten my struggle with the proper placement for my first completed novel, as far as genre, even though I was an avid reader.
 Researching and checking with actual authorities on the subject was one of the most important things I did for myself as a future author.

-Over the last year, I have joined numerous Facebook groups particularly geared toward writers, places where both new and seasoned writers can find not just comradery but hopefully some help when it's needed.
+Now, years later, I have joined numerous Facebook groups particularly geared toward writers, places where both new and seasoned writers can find not just camaraderie but hopefully some help when it's needed.
 And I can’t begin to tell you how many times I have seen some relatively inexperienced writer ask for either advice or information and receive nothing but a jumbled conglomeration of opinions rather than honest facts.

-Now, as a reader, I have preferred genres that I enjoy, as I would guess most readers do as well.
-When choosing my next book to read, and if considering an author I’m not familiar with, I’m going to check the genre identification and the description of the book to make sure I get what I’m after.
+As a reader, I prefer to consume genres that I enjoy, as I would guess most readers do as well.
+So, when choosing my next book to read, and if considering an author I’m not familiar with, I’m going to check the genre identification (the categories it's listed under) and the description of the book to make sure I get what I’m after.

 I’m going to be royally pissed, I can tell you.
-I might even write a letter to the television station that mislabeled the film, and I will, without a doubt, make sure everyone I know is appropriately warned: “This is not a movie for a six-year-old.”
+I might even send a message to the station that mislabeled the film, and I will, without a doubt, make sure everyone I know is appropriately warned: “This is not a movie for a six-year-old.”

-There are many genres to choose from when defining your work, but please, please, please, do not make the mistake of labeling your book what you or your friends think will sell rather than what the book actually is.
+My point here is: There are many genres to choose from when defining your work, and in fact, almost every book falls under more than one genre label.
+But please, please, please, do not make the mistake of labeling your book what you or your friends think will sell rather than what the book actually is.
 The former will not serve you well in the long run.

 G General Audiences - All Ages Admitted